U5 (Berlin U-Bahn): Plans

 As of September 2016, the longer extension has been replaced by the tram extension from Hauptbahnhof, via Turmstraße, Mierendorffplatz, Jungfernheide, and towards Tegel Airport, which is planned to be redeveloped into a new Urban Tech Republic development after the airport is closed, thus allowing the U5 to be shortened to run to just Berlin Hauptbahnhof.
 The possibility of extending the tram line to Cité Pasteur Nord, Scharnweberstraße and Eichborndamm to Rathaus Reinickendorf remains in the vision stage.
 The tram extension was planned to be completed just before 2028.

+Plans were revived in March 2023 under the "Express Metropolis Berlin", the route remains the same as before the U5 extension was cancelled in September 2016.
+North of Jungfernheide is parallel to U0, a proposed line under the “Express Metropolis” Plan.

 At Jungfernheide, two island platforms were constructed for the planned interchange station between the U7 and U5.
 The finished section is used for firefighting exercises in conjunction with airport security and the BVG.
 Trains that are used in these exercises include 2712/2713 ('9 Zoolog.
 Garten') and 2714/2715 (Jakob-Kaiser-Platz), which were covered with legal spray painting.
 During the 1980 opening, Jungfernheide was in a deadlock because of the Berlin Wall conflict that prevented the U5 from extending towards the west.